ZhengJiawen44/Rice-Taste-Prediction-Fuzzy-Inference-System/README.md

 This MATLAB project implements a Fuzzy Logic System (FIS) to predict the taste of rice based on a given dataset.
 The FIS is designed to model the taste as the output, utilizing various input variables, such as stickiness.

+## How to Use

+Follow these steps to utilize the Rice Taste Prediction Fuzzy Logic System:

+1. **Opening the GUI:**
+   - Run the `app.mlapp` file to access the graphical user interface (GUI).

+2. **Evaluating Results:**
+   - provide inputs in the 4 text fields and click enter (all inputs must be in the correct range or else you will get a warning in the console).

+Utilize the provided GUI and scripts to streamline the process of taste prediction and explore the functionalities for your specific use case.

 ## Directory Overview

 - **app.mlapp:** Graphical User Interface (GUI) for the FIS.